 Alaska Master Gardener Program

-Alaska Master Gardeners are volunteers for the University of Alaska Fairbanks Cooperative Extension Service and are located in communities throughout the state.
-To become a Master Gardener, you must complete 40 hours of horticultural training and, in return, volunteer 40 hours of time.
+Alaska Master Gardeners are credentialed by the UAF Cooperative Extension Service and are located in communities throughout the state.
+The prerequisites for becoming a master gardener include familiarity with Alaska gardening conditions and a commitment to 40 hours of volunteer time.

 The training provides a broad horticultural background and includes the topics of botany, soils, vegetable production using organic and conventional techniques, integrated pest management, greenhouses, lawns, houseplants, trees/shrubs, flowers and invasive plants.